Harrix/harrix-pylib/docs/funcs_md.md

 def generate_short_note_toc_with_links_content(markdown_text: str) -> str
 ```

-Generates a markdown content with only the Table of Contents (TOC) from a given Markdown text.
+Generate a markdown content with only the Table of Contents (TOC) from a given Markdown text.

 Args: